virajmane/Downloader/README.md

 # Downloader
 A simple script that downloads videos from facebook, youtube and instagram.
-It also downloads posts and profile pictures.
+It also downloads posts and profile pictures on Instagram.
 This script automatically detects the url and shows appropriate options.
 More Websites will be added soon.